Lessons from a simple model on how to turn feedback into action.

 Giving feedback – it’s often uncomfortable, icky, frustrating and messy.
 The ability to give great feedback separates the good from the great.

-Here’s the idea: when offering a critique, you start with a compliment that’s related to the critique on something that the person has done well.
+Here’s the idea.
+When offering a critique, start with a compliment that’s related to the critique on something that the person has done well.
 This is known as the top bun.
-Then you segue into the meat which is the constructive criticism.
+Then segue into the meat which is the constructive criticism.
 Then you end with the bottom bun, which is another helpful compliment that outlines why this is important and what your intention is.
-Essentially what this model does is allow you to sandwich the critique between two related compliments.
+Essentially this model allows you to sandwich the critique between two related compliments.
 This prevents frustration and leads to action.
 Here’s an example:

 Just a greasy patty: